 What caregivers can do: Understand typical triggers for such behaviors.
-Observe the patient for possible causes.
+Observe the person with dementia to understand possible causes.
 Evaluate special tips suggested on this page, available in books, and in support groups.
 Decide on a suitable approach and try out changes.
 Keep observing what happens and adjust the approach as needed.

-A patient’s behavior depends on the state of the patient’s dementia, on what is happening, on the patient’s needs, surroundings, and other factors.
-You can use changed behavior to understand the patient’s situation, abilities, and needs.
-Once you understand what is causing the behavior, you can find creative ways to cope.
-The page, Handling Behavior Challenges, discussed a general approach for changed behavior.
-This page discusses some specific worrying behaviors seen in many patients.
+The behavior of a person with dementia depends on the state of dementia, on what is happening, on the person’s needs, surroundings, and other factors.
+You can use changed behavior to understand the person’s situation, abilities, and needs.
+Based on this understanding, you can find creative ways to cope.
+The previous page, Handling Behavior Challenges, discussed a general approach for changed behavior.
+This page discusses some specific worrying behaviors seen in many persons with dementia.

 Note: This page discusses only non-medicine approaches for behavior.
-If the patient’s behavior is harmful and cannot be managed, please consult your doctor.
+If the person’s behavior is harmful and cannot be managed, please consult your doctor.